spodell/Darkhorse2/README.md

          ./install.pl  -p program_directory_path -c config_filename

     Note that the installation script may take a substantial amount of time to run (e.g many hours).
-If > 16GB of RAM are available at the time of program execution, performance can be accelerated by adjusting the "max_lines_per_packet" parameter in the configuration file.
-However, if this parameter is set too high, MySQL will fail due to insufficient memory.
-Recommended settings are as follows:
+If more than 16GB of RAM are available at the time of program execution, performance can be accelerated by adjusting the "max_lines_per_packet" parameter in the configuration file.
+However, if this parameter is set too high, MySQL operations will fail due to insufficient memory.
+Recommended settings are as follows, based on total system memory:

     	16 GB RAM  [max_lines_per_packet]=4000  (default value)
     	32 GB RAM  [max_lines_per_packet]=8000
     	64 GB RAM  [max_lines_per_packet]=16000

+   In addition to creating and populating required MySQL tables, the installation script produces a new configuration file (if none was specified on the command line), a log file containing detailed notes on any errors that may have occurred, and new fasta formatted sequence file of taxonomically informative sequences.
+The taxonomically informative fasta file will be named using the following convention:

+                databasename_informative_ref_seqs.fasta

+   Users will need to format this file of protein sequences as a reference database for subsequent blastp searches using Diamond or NCBI-blast software.

 ----------------------------------------

-TESTING
+INSTALLATION TESTING

+    NOTE: Revised installation testing software for DarkHorse version 2 is still under development, and is not yet included in the product package.

     After DarkHorse installation is complete, it can be tested using the sample data and test script provided: